guitarbeat/multiphoton_guide/README.md

 ## Database Setup

-Measurement data is stored in a public Google Sheet.
+Measurement data is stored in a Google Sheet.
 Configure a `[connections.gsheets]` section in `.streamlit/secrets.toml` as shown below and the application will read and write data to that spreadsheet (see `docs/public_google_sheets.md`).
 If the connection is not configured the